-This was far from an isolated incident.
-It was in fact characteristic of his teachings.
-Set aside a supposed apostle of peace following fascists.
+Ueshiba's No Touch takedowns in the video were far from an isolated incident.
+They are in fact characteristic of his teachings.
+And let's set aside the apostle of peace following fascists.

-Consider instead the widely retold story of his dodging bullets.
-This account comes from one of his leading students, Gozo Shioda.
-According to this telling, six trained army officers with ‘Olympic-level shooting ability’ were unable to shoot O’Sensei.
+Consider the widely retold story of his dodging bullets.
+This account comes from one of his leading students, Gozo Shioda, in his autobiography Aikido Shugyo.
+According to this telling, six trained army officers with "Olympic-level shooting ability" were unable to shoot O'Sensei.

 The six men then positioned themselves, aiming at Ueshiba Sensei.
 While staring at him, I kept thinking helplessly that twenty-five meters is a considerable distance, and was wondering what on earth Sensei could do from there.